Windy warm-up sets the stage for strong storms Wednesday

 A Wind Advisory will go into effect Wednesday morning through just after midnight Thursday.
 Winds will be sustained between 20-30mph with wind gusts nearing 50 mph.

-Line of potential storms will develop around 4pm in our western communities crossing the I-65 corridor between 7 and 9pm.
+A line of potential storms will develop around 4 pm in the western communities crossing the I-65 corridor between 7 and 9 pm.
 By midnight, the line of storms moves through The Plateau.
-All is said and done by 2am.
-We turn cooler Thursday afternoon into the 60s.
+All is said and done by 2 am.

+On Thursday afternoon the weather will get cooler as temperatures will dip into the 60s.

+Don’t forget to take the power and reliability of the WKRN Weather Authority with you at all times by downloading the News 2 Storm Tracker app.